Professional learning for teachers and educators

 - developing strategies to help students strengthen social relationships

 - understanding how to support students during change and other significant events

 - planning autism friendly cultures in schools and developing productive partnerships with the wider community

 - creating a professional network where additional information, resources and knowledge can be accessed and shared

 Eligibility and involvement criteria

-Teachers and school leaders in government, non-government, primary and secondary schools throughout Australia are eligible to participate in our autism learning programs.
+Teachers and school leaders in government, non-government, primary and secondary schools throughout Australia are eligible to participate in our programs.

-This program provides a unique opportunity for a school team (a teacher and school leader) to come together with their parents/carers to strengthen partnerships, share knowledge, and build collaborative strategies that support their young people on the autism spectrum.
-It consists of two online learning modules and one face to face workshop day.
+This program provides a unique opportunity for teachers and parents/carers to come together to strengthen partnerships, share knowledge and build collaborative strategies that support their young people on the autism spectrum.

 Take a look at our video interview with Anna, a school teacher, and Loraine, a parent of a child on the autism spectrum.
 They discuss a teacher and parent workshop they participated in together, their expectations of the workshop beforehand and the journey they then went through together as they learned more about how to foster positive partnerships between home and school.